Scotts Weed and Feed Instructions: When, How and Spreader Settings (2026)

 In practice, this combination attacks the problem from two angles.
 The herbicide weakens or kills existing broadleaf weeds such as dandelions and clover.
 At the same time, the fertilizer provides nutrients that encourage your desirable grass to grow more densely.
 As the grass thickens, it shades the soil more effectively and makes it harder for new weeds to establish, especially the light-loving annuals that germinate in open bare patches.

 It is important to distinguish between pre-emergent and post-emergent weed and feed formulations.
+(Wondering whether the standard bag counts as a pre-emergent?
+Short answer: no; see is Scotts Weed and Feed a pre-emergent.)
 Pre-emergent products focus on preventing new weeds from sprouting by forming a chemical barrier at or near the soil surface.
 These are typically used for crabgrass and other annual grassy weeds.
 Most Scotts Weed and Feed products sold under the Turf Builder Weed & Feed name are post-emergent, which means they are designed to kill weeds that are already up and growing, and primarily target broadleaf weeds rather than grassy types.

 Most Scotts Weed and Feed fertilizers use a blend of selective broadleaf herbicides that are systemic, not just contact.
 They are absorbed through the leaves of the weed and move through the plant’s vascular system, disrupting growth processes.
 The reason these products are “selective” is that they target growth pathways that are much more active or differently structured in broadleaf plants than in monocot grasses.